-When my bottle arrived, I was surprised to see how large it was: eight whole ounces!
-I took a shower, toweled off, dispensed a few drops onto my palms (I find that cotton pads tend to absorb product, and I fully intended on employing every last drop), and then applied the solution directly to my arms.
+When my bottle arrived, I was surprised to see how large it was: 240ml!
+I took a shower, towelled off, dispensed a few drops onto my palms (I find that cotton pads tend to absorb product, and I fully intended on employing every last drop), and then applied the solution directly to my arms.
 My skin drank it up with no sticky residue or lingering tingle sensations left behind — it felt, surprisingly, like nothing.

 After applying the toner to my arms every other night for a week, I was shocked to see and feel my skin: it was touchably smoother and looked so much more even.
 "Glycolic acid is the smallest acid in size, meaning the molecule is the most effective in penetrating the dermis to weaken cell bonds deep within the skin," Dr Engelman explained.
 "In your case, you may have needed a stronger acid, like glycolic [instead of lactic acid], to see major results."
 Bingo.

 In the past, I had found the most success with beauty products that weren't expressly labelled for KP and this toning solution from The Ordinary took those findings to the next level.
 It's been a few months since I first took the before picture above — and now, as you can see in my after shot, my arms are so much smoother and brighter.

 With continued use, I've managed to keep those pesky bumps at bay and, as an added summer bonus, I no longer feel self-conscious when I throw on a tank top.
 My one gripe (when forced to find one) is that the solution is a tad bit strong for my sensitive skin, so I don't actually use it on my face.
 But, given its generous size and the fact that I'm barely halfway through the bottle, I'm perfectly content with letting this $14.50 miracle toner be my dedicated body-care MVP.